 China-based health tracking platform has partnered with a range of leading biotech companies to offer individuals insight into health trends based on their own genomics.

-As genomics become more affordable, consumer-focused markets are growing.
+Spotted: As genomics become more affordable, consumer-focused markets are growing.
 For example, we’ve seen an app that sources news stories according to a user’s genome.
-In addition to, this startup that enables users to securely sell their personal genomic data.
-Now, China-based iCarbonX aims to give users insight and solutions into their unique genomes, all within one platform.
+Likewise, this startup enables users to securely sell their personal genomic data.
+Now, China-based iCarbonX aims to give users insight and solutions in regard to their unique genomes, all within one platform.

-iCarbonX have already partnered with major biotech companies to build its research platform, calling the project the Digital Life Alliance.
-The collaborators will have access to the vast amount of research generated by all the voluntarily shared genomic data of all the users.
+iCarbonX have already partnered with major biotech companies to build its research platform, naming the project The Digital Life Alliance.
+The collaborators will have access to the vast amount of research generated by all the voluntarily shared genomic data of users.
 Furthermore, the iCarbonX platform will offer different tiers of service to members, depending on how much they pay.
 Future plans may even involve access to life insurance policies.